“For we hear that there are some who walk among you in a disorderly manner, not working at all, but are busybodies“

 in a disorderly manner,

 We already considered the word “disorderly” (vv.
 6,7).
 Someone who is “disorderly” is someone out of step with the church.
 They do not have a sense of order.
 They do not accept biblical principles because they have their own set of norms for the Christian life.
 They feel that it is proper to live like a parasite off fellow Christians and that sponging off other Christians was a good idea.
 They have the idea that “the world owes me a living.”
 In the case of the Thessalonian church, some members felt that the other believers owed them a living.

 not working at all,

-Some people in Thessalonica quit their jobs and others sold their businesses because they mistakenly thought that the immanent return of Christ meant the immediate return of Christ.
+Some people in Thessalonica quit their jobs, and others sold their businesses because they mistakenly thought that Christ’s imminent return meant the immediate return of Christ.

 “Let him who stole steal no longer, but rather let him labor, working with his hands what is good, that he may have something to give him who has need” (Ephesians 4:28).

 “Busybodies” carries the idea of not minding one’s own business.
 Literally, it means to be working around with the idea of meddling in other people’s business.
 There is a play on words in the Greek — they are not busy in their own business but busy in the business of others.
 These people bustle about, trifling needlessly in matters, not their own.
 They are busy all right but not busy in business!
 They are busy in everyone’s business but their own.

 People with too much time on their hands usually become gossips and intrude into the lives of others.

 Laziness always creates a vacuum, creating the opportunity for idlers to meddle in other people’s business.

 Nature abhors a vacuum.
 When people have too much time on their hands, they stick their noses in other people’s business.